 Your quick guide to buying organic vs. non-organic food

-Organic foods are produced through farming practices that only use natural substances.
-This means avoiding all artificial chemicals, hormones, antibiotics or genetically modified organisms (GMOs) (Heathline).
+Organic foods are produced through farming practices that only use natural substances, avoiding all artificial chemicals, hormones, antibiotics or genetically modified organisms (GMOs).

-Multiple studies comparing organic and non-organic food have been carried out and although the results have mixed conclusions, there is evidence that organic food could be more nutritious.
+Although many studies comparing organic and non-organic food have mixed conclusions, there is undeniable evidence that organic food is more nutritious.

 So, what do you buy and what do you leave?

 The Electronic Working Group (EWG) publishes a list of foods with the highest levels of pesticide residue every year.
-At the top of the list, strawberries, spinach, apples and potatoes among others.
+At the top of the list, strawberries, spinach, apples and kale among others.

-Foods made from produce highly exposed to pesticides
+Foods made from produce that’s highly exposed to pesticides